 “Due to the growing need for disinfectants, invaluable in fighting the coronavirus epidemic, [we are] working to pass on ethyl alcohol confiscated during criminal proceedings”, Poland’s public prosecutor office and National Revenue Administration declared in a statement.

-Whether illegally smuggled into the country or produced domestically without the proper licenses, some 430 litres of vodka and pure alcohol will now join the fight against the viral outbreak and be used to disinfect vehicles, rooms and buildings, according to local reports.
+Whether illegally smuggled into the country or produced domestically without the proper licenses, some 430 litres of vodka and pure alcohol will now join the fight against the viral outbreak.
+According to local reports, they will be used to disinfect vehicles, rooms and buildings across the country in a bid to contain the virus as much as possible.

-Initially meant to be destroyed, the alcohol will be handed to relevant authorities across the country, from police to border guards and local public administration.
+Initially meant to be destroyed, the vodka will be handed to relevant Polish authorities, from police to border guards and local public administration, that stand on the front-line of the fight against coronavirus.

 Poland counts a large number of clandestine and illegal distilleries, including in the country’s north-east, producing a home-brewed type of vodka much cheaper than the legally-produced spirits.